unckless/RobUnckless_Lab_Notebook/_posts/2018-09-26-Forked-Repository-And-Site-Instructions.md

     - Avatar _This puts in an image you want, if you want just the profile picture on your GitHub account already you can right click on it to and copy the image link.
 If you want another one you can specify the path to that image._
     - All the social media _This is then put at the footer of all your pages._

+16. You also need to change the lines 44 and 50 in the _config.yml file.
+Change url: on 44 to equal "http://your-username.github.io" and delete what is after the words baseurl: on line 50

 16. It shouldn't be necessary to change any of the other sections, if you mess those up your site won't publish.
 Save this file, but that only saves it to your computer.
 We have to add it to Git and send it to GitHub before it will change anything online.

 17. In your terminal, making sure you are in the notebook directory: